krishnazoro/js/README.md

 4. For programming Var keyword had be declared but it has some issues we are Es6 orgaization use let keyword.

+5. let keyword is a variable because it is flexible we can change the value when we want.

-5. Structure be like 'let firstName'.
+6. Structure be like 'let firstName'.

 let - variable type

 name - variable name

-6.We can declare a string in single or duble quotes.
+7. We can declare a string in single or duble quotes.

 ## Rules